Colorado Highways: Routes 1 to 19

 Places: Cumbres Pass, La Manga Pass, Antonito, Alamosa, Mosca, Hooper, Moffat, Mineral Hot Springs

-Broken Route: 30mi runs concurrently (unsigned) with US 285 from Antonito to Alamosa.
+Broken Route: 30mi gap along US 285 from Antonito to Alamosa.

 • Southern Section